-Students may audit a wide selection of undergraduate courses in University College for \$350 per course.
-The Special Audit option in University College makes it easier than ever for students to challenge themselves with high-quality continuing education at Washington University in St. Louis.
+Students may audit a wide selection of undergraduate courses in the School of Continuing & Professional Studies for \$400 per course.
+The Special Audit option in the School of Continuing & Professional Studies makes it easier than ever for students to challenge themselves with high-quality continuing education at Washington University in St. Louis.

-All University College courses available on the Special Audit basis are noted as "SA" in the course listings (https://acadinfo.wustl.edu/ucollege/).
-Courses taken as Special Audit do not appear on a Washington University transcript.
-Courses taken on a Special Audit basis do not carry academic credit and do not apply to degree requirements in a University College program of study.
+All School of Continuing & Professional Studies courses available on the Special Audit basis are noted with an "SA" icon in the course listings (https://acadinfo.wustl.edu/ucollege/).
+Courses taken as Special Audit do not appear on a Washington University transcript, do not carry academic credit, and do not apply to degree requirements in a School of Continuing & Professional Studies program of study.